jp-quant/jp-quant.github.io/_posts/2020-06-03-qf_volatility_p2.md

 <img src="https://jp-quant.github.io/images/vol_2/e_1_w_bar.png">

-Notice how the **eigen_1** weights have the majority of **positive allocations in various large market indexes**.
+Notice how the **eigen_1** weights have the majority of **positive allocations in various large market indexes, specifically U.S. equities market**.
 This support our statement above on it being the **market portfolio**.
 Notice how 3/4 of our negative allocations, or short positions, are in Treasury Bills (IEF, SHY, TLT), all statistically exhibit negative correlation with the market.
 The last short resides in *GLD* , being specifically gold, not are just significantly smaller than the rest but also hedged out in weights with another gold index *GDX*.

 Meanwhile, if we plot the **eigen_2** portfolio weights, we have: